MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/share-screen.md

 # Share your screen in Dynamics 365 Remote Assist mobile

-If you're on a call using Microsoft Dynamics 365 Remote Assist mobile, you can share your screen with remote collaborators on the call to share real-time information.
+If you're on a call using the Microsoft Dynamics 365 Remote Assist mobile app, you can share your screen with remote collaborators on the call to share real-time information.

 > [!NOTE]
 > For optimal screen sharing, make sure that you're using the latest version (2022.4.13 or later) of the Dynamics 365 Remote Assist mobile app.